decentraland/adr/content/ADR-206-backpack-v2-back-end-dependencies.md

 - **Owned Emotes**: `/lambdas/users/:userId/emotes?includeDefinitions=true`
 - **Third Party Wearables by collection**: `/lambdas/users/:userId/third-party-wearables/:collectionId&includeDefinitions=true`

-We need to support the features in the lambdas.
-It is recommended to create new ones, to keep retro-compatibility, but we leave the decision to the @platform team.
+In order to support the new features that come with the version 2 of the backpack, new endpoints are needed.
+We'll describe below the functional requirements that they must suffice.

 ### Filter WEARABLES by collection
 In order to give the user the possibility of seeing and managing any type of wearables (BASE, OWNED and THIRD PARTY) together in the backpack, we would need to receive all the information from a single endpoint instead of having to request them separately.